Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 Great for: cardio, leg strength, mobility

-Cycling or biking works the major muscle groups in your legs just like running and it works your cardiovascular system to make you fitter.
+Cycling or biking works the major muscle groups in your legs just like running; it works your cardiovascular system to make you fit.

 But it does this without the pounding that running does, allowing both the benefits of fitness and recovery.